d2l-ai/d2l-en/chapter_linear-regression/linear-regression-scratch.md

 Next, we must [**define our model, relating its input and parameters to its output.**]
-For our linear model we simply take the matrix-vector product of the input features $\mathbf{X}$ and the model weights $\mathbf{w}$, and add the offset $b$ to each example.
+For our linear model we simply take the matrix-matrix product of the input features $\mathbf{X}$ and the model weights $\mathbf{w}$, and add the offset $b$ to each example.
-$\mathbf{Xw}$ is a vector and $b$ is a scalar.
+$\mathbf{Xw}$ is a matrix and $b$ is a scalar.
 Due to the broadcasting mechanism
 (see :numref:`subsec_broadcasting`),
-when we add a vector and a scalar, the scalar is added to each component of the vector.
+when we add a matrix and a scalar, the scalar is added to each component of the matrix.
 The resulting `forward` function is registered as a method in the `LinearRegressionScratch` class via `add_to_class` (introduced in :numref:`oo-design-utilities`).